Azure/AML-Kubernetes/docs/ASH/KFServing-with-model-in-Azure-Storage.md

 </pre>

 <a name="storageUri"></a>
-## StorageUri format
+### Note on StorageUri format

 Please pay special attention to storageUri here.
-Internally, this inferenceService uses Tensorflow Serving which requires a version folder to holder the model files.
+Internally, this inferenceService uses Tensorflow Serving which requires a version folder as parent folder of the model files.
 Specifically for this particular storageUri, "cifar10model" is the container name, "slcifar10" is a "folder" blob, under slcifar10 is version folder such as "001".
 The saved_model.pb is immediately under 001. the variable folder is immediately under 001.
 Finally, the data and index files are immediately under variable folder.
+You can read more about tensorflow saved model [here](https://www.tensorflow.org/guide/saved_model)

 Check if the inferenceService is ready or not by running: